Productivity hacks - 12 min read

 One way to avoid the planning fallacy is to track exactly how long your tasks actually take, rather than simply guessing.
 Having the cold hard data will help keep your planning in check.
 And the more you track the time spent on a particular type of task, the better you’ll be able to plan for it next time.

-Encourage your team to use MeisterTask’s Time Tracking feature and see out how much time everyone is spending on each type of task.
+Encourage your team to use MeisterTask’s time tracking feature and see out how much time everyone is spending on each type of task.
 This will help you to improve your departmental planning and improve cross-team collaboration.

 Studies reveal that the planning fallacy doesn’t apply when you’re forecasting how long a task will take someone else.
 We’re overly optimistic with our own abilities and more realistic with others.
 So, when embarking on a new type of task, instead of thinking “how long will this take me”, ask yourself “how long would this take my colleague”.

-2. Being Too Rigid.
+2. Being too rigid

 While discipline is necessary, being too rigid can be counterproductive.
 Consider the following tips to strike a balance.